model-checking/kani-vscode-extension/README.md

 A Visual Studio Code test extension that allows users to run their [Kani Rust Verifier](https://github.com/model-checking/kani) proofs and view traces natively in vscode.

-Note - This extension is still in beta and yet to be ready to be published on the marketplace.
-If you wish to use it now, you can download the binary from the [github page](https://github.com/model-checking/kani-vscode-extension) and install it manually.

 ## Usage

 Here's how the kani extension looks like -